tklab-tud/umundo/docs/BUILDING.md

 You will need SWIG in any case.
 If you only want Java, you would not need to install the .NET Framework and the other way around.
-If you installed the packages as outlined in the table above, CMake will create the following
+If you installed the packages as outlined in the table above, CMake will offer two more targets called <tt>java</tt> and <tt>csharp</tt> - they are not build per default.
-libraries:

 #### Java
 There are only two files of interest built for Java:
 <pre>
 build\umundo>ls lib
-umundocore.jar        # The Java archive
+umundo.jar             # The Java archive
-umundocoreJava.dll    # The JNI library for System.load()
+umundoNativeJava.dll   # The JNI library for System.load()
 </pre>

-The Java archive contains generated wrappers for the umundo.core C++ code in umundocoreJava.dll and hand-written implementations of the layers on top.
+The Java archive contains generated wrappers for the umundo.core C++ code in umundoNativeJava.dll and hand-written implementations of the layers on top.
 See the [Eclipse sample project](https://github.com/tklab-tud/umundo/tree/master/contrib/samples/java) to get an idea on how to use the API.